jchip/node-flat-module/README.md

         -   Mainly something for package manager to implement.
         -   The first one in the array would be the default resolution.
 -   Internally aware of linked modules to make `npm link` a more robust approach to module development.
-    -   Linked module will have a `node_modules` directory, within which is a `__linked_from.json` with linking and dependencies resolution info.
+    -   Linked module will have a `node_modules` directory, within which is a `__fyn_link__.json` with linking and dependencies resolution info.
-    -   The application linking a module will have a `__linked_target.json` file with linking info for each linked module.
+    -   The application linking a module will have a `__fyn_link__.json` file with linking info for each linked module.
+        -   This is informational only and is not used for module loading.
     -   Dependencies for the linked module will be solely resolved from the application's `node_modules`.
 -   Will fallback to original module system if no dependencies resolution information found.